Low-cost Quadrature Optical Interferometer: Experimental setup

-In terms of actual interferometer optical elements, a significant portion of the cost in a traditional polarization-based quadrature interferometer system comes from the polarization optics, specifically in the form of linear polarizers (typically ranging from tens to hundreds of dollars per item) and---more critically---wave plate retarders (often priced higher than \$250 per item).
-In our setup, we procured low-cost versions of linear polarizers by purchasing a sheet of polarizing plastic from the company Izgut.
-A low-cost quarter wave plate was obtained by installing the lens of a circular polarizer from a pair of 3D movie glasses into the setup backwards.
+In terms of actual interferometer optical elements, a significant portion of the cost in a traditional polarization-based quadrature interferometer system comes from the polarization optics, specifically linear polarizers (typically ranging from tens to hundreds of dollars per item) and---more critically---wave plate retarders (often priced higher than \$250 per item).
+In our setup, we procured low-cost versions of linear polarizers by purchasing a sheet of polarizing plastic from the company Izgut (Model \#4335030066).
+A low-cost quarter wave plate was obtained by installing the lens of a circular polarizer from a pair of 3D movie glasses (RealD) into the setup backwards.
 Circular polarizers of this type consist of linear polarizers and quarter wave plates stacked on top of each other.
 If the optic is arranged such that linearly polarized light impinges upon the polarizer before seeing the wave plate, then the polarizer's only impact is to (possibly) reduce the output beam's irradiance, and the light that emerges will be otherwise circularly polarized.
-Alternate wave plate solutions exist apart from the implementation we have incorporated into this work, and indeed it has been reported that quarter wave plates can be constructed by means as simple as folding a sheet of clear plastic wrap around a microscope slide.\cite{Hecht} We opted against this because of concerns about wave fronts and scattering.
+Alternate wave plate solutions exist apart from the implementation we have incorporated into this work (see, for example, Edmond Optics $\lambda/4$ Retarder Film, Stock \#14-723), and indeed it has been reported that quarter wave plates can be constructed by means as simple as folding a sheet of clear plastic wrap around a microscope slide.\cite{Hecht} We opted against this final option because of concerns about wave fronts and scattering.

-The mirrors we used are manufactured by Thorlabs and cost \$53 each.
+The mirrors we used are manufactured by Thorlabs (Model PF10-03-P01) and cost \$53 each.
 We attempted to buy cheaper mirrors for a cost of about \$0.05 each (such mirrors can be purchased for example, as craft supplies).
-We found, however, that cheaper mirrors yielded imperfect reflections and corrupted the beam wave fronts.
-Similarly, we attempted to construct low-cost beamsplitters by attaching one-way window film to microscope slides but were unsuccessful in this attempt.
-The beamsplitters that were ultimately incorporated into the setup were plate beamsplitters purchased from Edmund Optics.
+However, we found that cheaper mirrors yielded imperfect reflections and corrupted the beam wave fronts.
+Similarly, we attempted to construct low-cost beamsplitters by attaching one-way window film to microscope slides, but we were unsuccessful in this attempt.
+The beamsplitters that we ultimately incorporated into the setup were plate beamsplitters purchased from Edmund Optics (Stock \#43-736).